1,000+ Opportunities

 Below is a comparison between our most recent version and the prior quarterly release.
 More comparison features will be added as we have more versions to compare.

-Based on current listing details, eligibility includes: Municipalities with populations under 10,000 and counties with populations under 30,000 in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities with populations under 10,000 and counties with populations under 30,000 in Mississippi.
+Confirm the full requirements in the official notice before applying.